evaliu2002/PetMyDog/README.md

    https://www.elastic.co/downloads/elasticsearch
 2. Navigate to the Maven tab in IntelliJ, open `Lifecycle` in the `back-end` tab, and click the `Test` button to run the provided tests.
+3. Junit tests are located and can be added in main/back-end/src/test/java.
+4. Before running junit tests, make sure that Main.java is not running already.
+Otherwise, stop Main.java.

+## Front-end:

+### Setup Instructions

+NPM

+1. Navigate to main/front-end.

+2. Run npm install.

+3. To run PetMyDog on localhost, run npm start.

 ## Available Scripts